UandersonSilva/multiplicators/fast_divider/README.md

 ## Example

-The following exemple uses 4-bit words, but the same method is applicable to words that have more bits.
+The following example uses 4-bit words, but the same method is applicable to words that have more bits.

 ![fd example](../alib/division_example.svg)